 For ten of your players, you can expect one of them to share it with his friend.
 You see how wrong it would be to consider it as your main marketing strategy?

-You Need Money For Marketing
+Mistruth 4: You Need Money For Marketing

 And many of them are free.
 So you don’t need money for marketing.
 Although it would certainly help.
-Just be careful whenever you hire someone, as it’s easy to get scammed in this branch.
+Just be careful whenever you hire someone, as it’s easy to get scammed in this field.

-Best Game Promoting Strategies
+Best Game Promotion Strategies

 All these methods require time and have very small results unless done correctly, strategically and many times.
 Actually, even then they need ton of time and effort.
 But that’s better than nothing, right?